-Tamil Nadu School Education Minister Anbil Mahesh Poyyamozhi said the state will continue to resist the NEP on grounds of linguistic imposition and centralization of education
+Tamil Nadu School Education Minister Anbil Mahesh Poyyamozhi said state will continue to resist the NEP on grounds of linguistic imposition and centralization of education

-The Minister reiterated the government’s stance during an official event, stating that Tamil Nadu would not compromise on its commitment to protect Tamil language and the rights of states in shaping their education systems.
+Minister reiterated government’s stance during an official event, stating that Tamil Nadu would not compromise on its commitment to protect Tamil language and the rights of states in shaping their education systems.
 “The DMK government remains firm in its stand.
 We are committed to the two-language policy and to a curriculum that reflects our socio-cultural values,” Poyyamozhi said.

 Tamil Nadu has instead been pursuing its own education reforms, including curriculum revamp, state-focused digital learning initiatives, and policies that prioritise equity and inclusion in school and higher education.
 The state's refusal to implement NEP has drawn both support and criticism nationally, positioning it as one of the few states to publicly oppose the central policy at such scale.